 - You may not convert copyright-protected media like feature films or television shows.

 - The converter will record whatever appears on the screen, exactly as it appears on the screen.
 For example, if you press Rewind on the VCR, your final product will show the video rewinding.

 - You can start and stop the recording whenever you like.

-- We have not had a problem, but we cannot guarantee the safety of your tapes.
+- We have not had a problem, but the library cannot guarantee the safety of your tapes and cannot be held liable for any damages.
 If you are concerned that your VHS tape might be damaged, consider taking your tape to a professional service that offers a safety guaranty.